 The inter-related areas of UNFPA work are sexual and reproductive health and reproductive rights, gender equality and women’s empowerment, adolescent and youth empowerment, and population data for development.
-The organization’s work is guided by the 1994 International Conference on Population and Development (ICPD) and its Programme of Action and subsequent reviews, the Beijing Declaration and Platform for Action of the Fourth World Conference on Women, and the2030 Agenda for Sustainable Development.
-UNFPA strategic plan focuses on three transformative results: to end preventable maternal deaths; end unmet need for family planning and end gender-based violence and harmful practices, all based on a foundation of high-quality population data, which is critical to help end the invisibility of those left furthest behind.
+The organization’s work is guided by the 1994 International Conference on Population and Development (ICPD) and its Programme of Action and subsequent reviews, the Beijing Declaration and Platform for Action of the Fourth World Conference on Women, and Agenda 2030 and the Sustainable Development Goals.
+Our strategic plan focuses on three transformative results: to end preventable maternal deaths; end unmet need for family planning and end gender-based violence and harmful practices, while addressing the negative impacts of the Covid-19 pandemic on women’s and girls’ access to sexual and reproductive health and reproductive rights, recover lost gains and realize our goals.
+All based on a foundation of high-quality population data, which is critical to help end the invisibility of those left furthest behind.

 We are hiring

-- Do you have the experience, expertise and passion to lead our Audit and Investigations team in a dynamic, international, rights-based organization?
+- Do you have the experience and passion to lead in a dynamic, international, rights-based organization?

 - Are you a catalyst for change, action and innovation?

 If your answer is ‘yes’, UNFPA invites you to apply for the position of: